dynatrace-oss/terraform-provider-dynatrace/docs/resources/disk_analytics.md

 ### Required

 - `enabled` (Boolean) The Disk Analytics feature requires an extension to be added to your environment.
+You can add the Disk Analytics extension to your environment from [Dynatrace Hub](/ui/hub/ext/com.dynatrace.extension.disk-devices#information).
 The Disk Analytics extension consumes custom metrics and [Davis data units](https://www.dynatrace.com/support/help/shortlink/metric-cost-calculation).

-After you have installed the Disk Analytics extension, you can enable the Data Collection in host or host-group level settings.
+After you have added the Disk Analytics extension, you can enable the Data Collection in host or host-group level settings.
 If you enable the Data Collection without adding the extension the data is only visible in the data explorer.

 For details, see [Disk Analytics extension documentation](https://dt-url.net/3a03v9v).
 - `scope` (String) The scope of this setting (HOST, HOST_GROUP)